Get in Touch

 • An understanding of fundamental data concepts.

-• Proficiency in working with relational data in the cloud.
+• Proficiency in handling relational data in the cloud.

-• Knowledge of non-relational data management in the cloud.
+• Proficiency in managing non-relational data in the cloud.

-• Familiarity with data analysis and visualization techniques.
+• Familiarity with data analysis and visualization principles.

-To gain the necessary prerequisites and a deeper understanding of working with data in Azure, it is recommended to complete Microsoft Azure Data Fundamentals before enrolling in this course for government.
+To acquire these prerequisites and a deeper understanding of working with data in Azure, individuals are encouraged to complete the Microsoft Azure Data Fundamentals course before enrolling in this program.

 21 Hours